esmjihwankim/BSPWon_nRF52832/README.md

 ## *Command Execution*
 --------------------------------------------
 > #### The BLE chip will be programmed to trigger certain actions based on the received string data of the peripheral device.
-Currently, the chip can execute two key commands:
+Currently, the chip can execute three key commands:
-> Single LED ON/OFF | Cascade Multiple LED's
+> Single LED ON/OFF | Cascade Multiple LED's | Toggle Control Pins
-> ----------------- | ----------------------
+> ----------------- | -----------------------|---------------------
-> LEDON: String data "LEDON", from the peripheral device will have the chip trigger the registered LED pin as high to turn on the LED. | LEDCASCADE: String data "LEDCASCADE", > > from peripheral device will have the chip trigger multiple pins consecutively based on the timer frequency.
+> LEDON: String data "LEDON", from the peripheral device will have the chip trigger the registered LED pin as high to turn on the LED. | LEDCASCADE: String data "LEDCASCADE", > > from peripheral device will have the chip trigger multiple pins consecutively based on the timer frequency. | Control_Pin_On: Similar to the LED's, the configured control pins are set to the HIGH state to receive data from devices that may soon be added in the future.
-> LEDOFF: String data "LEDOFF", from the peripheral device will have the chip trigger the registered LED pin as low to turn off the LED. | LEDCASCADEOFF: String data "LEDCASCADEOFF", from peripheral device will have the chip set all of the registered pins to LOW.
+> LEDOFF: String data "LEDOFF", from the peripheral device will have the chip trigger the registered LED pin as low to turn off the LED. | LEDCASCADEOFF: String data "LEDCASCADEOFF", from peripheral device will have the chip set all of the registered pins to LOW. | Control_Pin_Off: The control pin is set back to its LOW state, disabling the device.
 --------------------------------------------

 ## * Pin Usage*